CellStratAI/cellstrat-hub-docs/docs/Guides/graph.md

 _Image credit: http://massprivatei.blogspot.com/2013/03/police-are-using-nucleik-ora-social.html_

 Due to the storage and computation needed for training these graphs in neural networks, we need sampling techniques.
 There are various ways in which sampling can be done from giant graphs.
-Two of the famous strategies are Neighbor Sampling and Control Variate Sampling.
+Two of the famous strategies are _**Neighbor Sampling**_ and _**Control Variate Sampling**_.

-GraphSage is a variant of Graph Convolutional Network used for finding inductive node embeddings.
-This particular technique can be used in finding the node classification for the Pubmed dataset by Neighbor Sampling.
+**GraphSage** is a variant of Graph Convolutional Network used for finding inductive node embeddings.
+This particular technique can be used in finding the node classification for the _Pubmed dataset_ by Neighbor Sampling.

 ![graphsage](/img/graphsage.png)